The Physician Duty of Care: What it Means to be a Physician?

 A patient may be able to file a medical malpractice lawsuit against a healthcare professional who violates their duty of care and causes harm to them.
 In these situations, the patient must demonstrate that the provider’s negligence resulted in their injuries and damages, including pain and suffering, medical costs, and lost wages.

 In conclusion, healthcare professionals like doctors have a responsibility to their patients.
-Healthcare professionals are obligated by this duty of care to act in the best interests of their patients and take all necessary precautions to prevent patient damage due to medical treatment.
+Healthcare professionals must act in their patient’s best interests and take all necessary precautions to prevent patient damage due to medical treatment.

 The Duty to Treat Definition

-The concept of the duty to treat, found in medical ethics, states that healthcare professionals have a duty to treat everyone who needs medical attention, regardless of their social status or personal traits or the cause of their sickness.
+The duty to treat, found in medical ethics, states that healthcare professionals must treat everyone who needs medical attention, regardless of their social status, personality traits, or the cause of their sickness.

 The social compact between healthcare professionals and society is the ethical fundamentals of beneficence (the responsibility to do good) and non-maleficence (the duty to avoid damage).

 However, the duty to treat is not absolute.
 Sometimes, healthcare professionals may be exempted from their obligation to treat.
 These instances happen when doing so would put their health or safety at risk, when they lack the necessary skills or resources to provide adequate care, or when doing so would go against their moral or religious convictions.